c4spar/cliffy-manual/command/built_in_commands.md

 option is required.

 The `main` option is the entry file of your cli.
-With the `name` option you can optional define the name of your cli which defaults to the name of your main file (`[name].ts`).
+With the `name` option you can optionally define the name of your cli which defaults to the name of your main file (`[name].ts`).

+> ❗️ The name cannot have spaces!
+If you use spaces, you (or your users!) will
+> get an error when upgrading.

-If your cli needs some permissions you can specify the permissions with the `args` option which are passed to `deno install`.
+If your cli needs some permissions, you can specify the permissions with the `args` option which are passed to `deno install`.

 > - When `args` is defined, `--force` and `--name` is set by default.